thomhurst/BDTest/README.md

 Install via Nuget > `Install-Package BDTest.ReportGenerator`
 ## Usage
 You don't have to do anything.
+Once the package has been installed and your tests have run, these reports should appear in your output directory automatically.

 ## Persistent Test Data
 BDTest allows you to pass it a directory path, to persistently store test data.